Difference Between UGC NET and CSIR NET: Eligibility, Subjects, Exam Pattern, and Career Opportunities

 Fellowship Benefits for CSIR NET and UGC NET

 Qualifying the CSIR NET or UGC NET makes the aspirants eligible for Junior Research Fellowship (JRF) and Assistant Professor posts.
-Both the examinations provide lucrative fellowship schemes to reward the aspirants in pursuing their academic and research studies.
+Both examinations provide lucrative fellowship schemes to reward the aspirants in pursuing their academic and research studies.
 A comprehensive comparison of fellowship schemes for CSIR NET and UGC NET follows below:

 Aspect CSIR NET UGC NET